-(i) Estimating the Manpower Requirements: You are aware that while designing the organisational structure, we undertake an analysis of the decisions and the decision-making levels, activities as well as relationship among them with a view to evolving the horizontal and dimensions of vertical the structure.
+(i) Estimating the Manpower Requirements: You are aware that while designing the organisational structure, we undertake an analysis of the decisions and the decision-making levels, activities as well as relationship among them with a view to horizontal evolving the and vertical dimensions of the structure.
 Thus, various job positions are created.
-Clearly, performance of each necessitates the appointment of a person with a specific set of educational qualifications, skills, prior experience and so on.
+Clearly, performance of each job necessitates the appointment of a person with a specific set of educational qualifications, skills, prior experience and so on.